Best app blockers for iPhone 2026: 6 apps tested and honestly compared

 One Sec: the research-backed pause

 One Sec pioneered the “breathing pause before opening an app” concept, and it works.
 The app shows a full-screen breathing animation when you tap a selected app, giving you a moment to notice the impulse before acting on it.
-A peer-reviewed study from Heidelberg University found this approach reduced social media usage by up to 57%.
+A 2023 study published in PNAS found that a brief on-screen pause before social apps — a short wait and a prompt asking whether you really want to continue — cut app-opening attempts by 57% over six weeks.1

 Importantly, One Sec doesn’t block anything.
 After the breathing exercise, you can still open the app.
 The intervention is the awareness itself.
 For many people, that moment of friction is enough to break the automatic reach-and-scroll pattern.